La Sportiva Solution - Women's Review

 The one complaint we have about the Solution: some testers have reported foot problems after wearing it on an almost daily basis.
 One woman compared the Solutions to barefoot shoes, noting that they are so soft and so extremely downturned that you need to let your feet become accustomed to them before wearing them all the time.
 One way to do this is to have a separate (maybe cheaper!) pair for your warm-ups, and then you can bust out this weapon for the projects.
 We have also had many testers use and love these shoes with no problems whatsoever, but more than one woman has reported back that they had issues with them after a while, so be aware until you learn how they work and feel for you.

 The sole of the Solution also feels soft rather than stiff, and it molds and conforms to the foot as well as to the wall, allowing for maximum sensation.

-The Solutions lacked the stiff midsole to keep us standing on miniscule footholds, but the shape of the toe and the downturn makes any hold magically turn into a decent foothold.
+Compared to our two favorite edging shoes, the Solutions fall a little behind - but not by much.
+The Solutions lacked the stiff midsole to keep us standing on minuscule footholds, but the shape of the toe and the downturn makes any hold magically turn into a decent foothold.
 The sole of these shoes is coated with 4 mm of Vibram XS Grip rubber, which is sticky and confidence-inspiring on small features.
 The midsole is thinner than the Miura, with 0.9 mm of Laspoflex (the Miura has 1.1 mm), and it is only in the toe, not throughout the length of the shoe.
 Laspoflex is an ultra-thin synthetic fiber-laminate that adds rigidity to the shoe.
 The Solution only has the laminate in the front of the shoe, which allows it to mold, bend, and squish.

 This is the most dramatically downturned shoe in our review and is designed for steep pockets, edges, and technical terrain.
 It toes into pockets with ease and helps hold you into overhanging faces.